Current launches a Visa debit card for kids that parents control with an app

 “We have been talking to banks in Canada, Australia, New Zealand, Germany and the U.K. already, and seems there is a demand,” he says.

-The company was incubated out of startup studio Expa Labs, which also co-led Current’s $3.6 million funding round with Human Ventures earlier this year.
+The company was incubated out of Expa Studio, which helps both create and scale startups.
+Expa also co-led Current’s $3.6 million funding round with Human Ventures earlier this year.

 The app is a free download on the Apple App Store and Google Play.